 According to Howe, "The Museum, its objects, exhibitions and staff can be part of broader conversations about how we learn, how we evaluate ideas, and how we connect the visual to other forms of information.
 I'm looking forward to wide-ranging selections and exciting conversations about the artwork selected and the role of the Museum."

 The Pomona College Museum of Art (330 N. College Ave., Claremont, CA) is open to the public and free of charge, Tuesday through Sunday, from noon to 5 p.m. during school semesters.
-For more information, call (909) 621-8283 or visit www.pomona.edu/museum.
+For more information, call (909) 621-8283 or visit our museum page.

 The Museum collects, preserves, exhibits and interprets works of art; and houses a substantial permanent collection as well as serving as a gallery of temporary exhibitions.
 Important holdings include the Kress Collection of 15th- and 16th-century Italian panel paintings; more than 5,000 examples of Pre-Columbian to 20th-century American Indian art and artifacts, including basketry, ceramics and beadwork; and a large collection of American and European prints, drawings and photographs, including works by Francisco de Goya, José Clemente Orozco, and Rico Lebrun.